Vincit/multi-user-test-runner/README.md

 ======================

 This custom JUnit test runner is for testing Spring web-apps with multiple roles, users and their combinations.
 The library makes it easy to test many authorization scenarios with minimal configuration.
+It is easy to verify that your system denies and permits the access for correct users even in more complex scenarios where the authorization depends on multiple users and their roles.

 Originally the library was created to test the security of Spring service-layer methods.
-The library also works with any plain Java classes and has been successfully used with REST-assured based API testing.
+Now the core library also with any plain Java classes and has been successfully used with REST-assured based API testing.
+For the Spring support, use the `multi-user-test-runner-spring` module.

 # Requirements